alentor/MeowChat/README.md

-C# Project for school.

-A simple chat application using .Net sockets.
+School Porject, a simple c# chat application, using .Net sockets and WinForms.